Amene-Gafsi/NoHateZone/README.md

  - Image-based hate detection methods cannot be directly adapted
  - Combined BERT-VIT-MFCC with the help of fusion layer

+### **Detecting and Understanding Harmful Memes: A Survey**
+Memes typically consist of images containing some text [Shifman, 2013;
+Suryawanshi et al., 2020a,b].
+**Hateful meme definition**:multimodal units consisting of an image and embedded text that have the potential to cause harm to an individual, an organization, a community, or society in general

 ### **An Investigation Into Explainable Audio Hate Speech Detection (4)**

 ### **Prompting for Multimodal Hateful Meme Classification (5)**